Your Teen’s First Driving Lessons

 Phase 2 of the PTTG covers every skill on this page across multiple video-led lessons.
 Each lesson names the skill, the coaching language, the common mistakes, and what "good" looks like from inside the car.

-You can reference during coaching: the Wrist Flex Test, Slow In Power Out, Stop-Park-Power-Brake-Exit.
+Named techniques you can reference during coaching: the Wrist Flex Test, Slow In Power Out, Stop-Park-Power-Brake-Exit.

-With setup instructions, marker distances, and repetition guidance.
+Specific training activities with setup instructions, marker distances, and repetition guidance.

 CHOP/State Farm research: actively involved parents reduce their teen’s crash risk by 50% and intoxicated driving risk by 71%.